Deer Management Program

 - Blaze Orange Requirement: Hunters are now required to wear a “hunter’s orange” hat and/or vest at all times while deer hunting during firearms seasons in areas where firearms are permitted.
 Archery only areas are exempt from this rule.

 - Crossbows: It is now legal to hunt with crossbows in New York State.
 Crossbows may be used during the last two weeks of the archery season and during all respective firearm and DMFA seasons.
-Crossbows are allowed in archery areas.
+Crossbows are allowed in designated crossbow and firarm areas.

 - Setback distances: Discharge restrictions for archery and crossbow equipment were legally changed in 2014.
-Archery discharge restriction is now 150' from an inhabitated dwelling; Crossbow discharge restriciton is 250'.
+Archery discharge restriction is now 150' from an inhabited dwelling; Crossbow discharge restriction is 250'.
 Shotgun and muzzleloader distances remain unchanged at 500'.

 Information on venison processing